Image

 • If you have had a previous child pornography conviction, wholesale promotion of child porn, or promoting child porn to a minor in Missouri, it is a class D felony and could mean 4 years in prison and fines.

-Charges related to sexual exploitation of a minor are categorized as a class B felony.
-However, if the child involved was under 14 years old the charges increase to a class A felony, carrying a minimum prison sentence of 10 years with a maximum of life in prison.
+If you are facing sexploitation charges, you are facing a class B felony.
+However, if the child involved was under the age of 14 the charges are elevated to a class A felony, carrying a minimum prison sentence of 10 years with a maximum of life in prison.

 Mandatory Sex Offender Registration in DeKalb County, MO and Throughout Missouri